morganjwilliams/autopew/docs/source/installation.rst

 Installation
 ================

-:code:`autopew` is a private repo on `GitHub <https://github.com/morganjwilliams/autopew>`_.
+**autopew** is a private repo on `GitHub <https://github.com/morganjwilliams/autopew>`_.
-If you have access on github, you can install it with pip (you may be prompted for user-password):
+If you have access on GitHub, you can install it with pip (you may be prompted for user-password):

 .. code-block:: bash